Wyzzus/pentbox-vagrant/README.md

 - vagrant status - shows all your VMs status
 - vagrant destroy "name" - delete specific VM
 - vagrant halt "name" - stop specific VM

+## Pentbox launch

+There is pentbox_start.sh/pentbox_launch.sh inside all VMs, use it to start pentbox